-We have included two more references to the one that was there earlier.
+We have added two more, in addition to the one that was there earlier.

 16) The AIRS-RT data appears smoother (with less sharp discontinuities/gradients) when compared to the other datasets.
 This could potentially be a key point to mention, highlighting the fact that the other datasets show discontinuities that are most likely not realistic.
 From a thermodynamics (and atmospheric dynamics) perspective, it is plausible that the temperature trends in the atmosphere should not exhibit discontinuities as sharp as shown in the other datasets.